 The idea for a Brattleboro-based network, also called SEON, has roots in a conference several years ago in Burlington.
 Goodemote attended and heard a presentation from an Austrian organization focused on energy issues.

-Local organizers also are basing their model on an Ontario-based group called SWITCH, which bills itself as a "network of businesses, research
+Local organizers also are basing their model on an Ontario-based group called SWITCH, which bills itself as a "network of businesses, research and educational institutions, public sector participants and community-minded volunteers" dedicated to sustainable energy.

 Payne and Jonathan Morse, co-owner of Mindel and Morse Builders LLC, attended a SWITCH conference earlier this year.